"He turned from one form of landscape architecture to another; from

 April 13, 1980

-inspired him to capture them on canvas and paper.
-These works are a record of what may
+ecosystems have inspired him to capture them on canvas and paper.
+These works are a record of what may someday

 Christina Cosdon